RimaBuilds/AutoGPT-handbook/README.md

 ## 🚀 Installation Guide to Autogpt

 1. To install autogpt, we need to first clone the Github repository.
-You can do this using the command `git clone https://github.com/autogpt/autogpt.git` on your terminal or by clicking on the "Code" button on the repository page and downloading the zip file.
+You can do this using the command `git clone https://github.com/significant-gravitas/auto-gpt.git` on your terminal or by clicking on the "Code" button on the repository page and downloading the zip file.

-2. Once you have downloaded the repository, navigate to the "autogpt" directory in your terminal.

-3. Install the required dependencies using the command `pip install -r requirements.txt`.
-This will install all the necessary packages required to run autogpt.

-4. Next, run the command `python setup.py install` to install autogpt.
+2. follow the insallation guide in the repo

-5. Verify that the installation was successful by running the command `autogpt --version`.
+3. Verify that the installation was successful by running the command `autogpt --version`.
 You should see the version number displayed in the terminal.

 You can also use a virtual environment to contain the installation of Autogpt, and to ensure you do not run into any errors when installing dependencies or running autogpt.